Troubleshooting

 Loopback test

-Use the Diagnostics → Loopback Test on the Bridges page to verify your hardware.
+Use the Loopback Test card on the Settings page to verify your hardware.
 It sends a test code and checks if the receiver picks it up — great for confirming TX/RX wiring.

 - Bridge discovered but immediately goes offline: Check power supply stability on the ESP32.
 Brownouts during IR transmission are common with weak USB power.